ogbinar/defcraft/Java_setup.md

 7. add and connect to server 167.99.72.42 port 25565

+## NOTE: if using bedrock client use 19133 as port

 # Server
 1. go to https://papermc.io/downloads#Paper-1.15 and download latest version of server
 2. install java 8 JRE  (or latest)